AdobeDocs/campaign-web.en/help/adoption/get-started/marketers.md

 Direct mail is an offline channel that allows you to produce files to mass deliver personalized letters to your customers such as postcards, flyers, or catalogs.
 When creating a direct mail delivery, Adobe Campaign automatically generates an extraction file containing all the targeted profiles and selected data, such as postal addresses and profile attributes.

+In Campaign v8, the detailed steps for creating, testing, and sending a direct mail delivery are similar to Campaign Standard.

 1. [Create Direct Mail delivery](../../v8/direct-mail/create-direct-mail.md)
 1. [Define the extraction file](../../v8/direct-mail/content-direct-mail.md)
 1. [Preview and send](../../v8/direct-mail/send-direct-mail.md)